NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: NIST: NoIsy Sample Training

-\textbf{Group Dynamic Weighting.} Considering that for head predicates, ground-truth (GT) predicate label is more accurate than $T^{Head}$, while for tail predicates, the GT predicate label is more accurate than $T^{Tail}$.
-Therefore, we dynamically weight the head, body and tail groups to obtain more accurate knowledge for distillation: \begin{itemize} \item For head predicates, $p^{\rm Head}$ is GT label, and $p^{\rm Tail}$ is the output probability distribution of $p^{\rm Tail}$. \item For body predicates, since the GT labels are more accurate than both two models, we directly adopt the GT label as $p^{\rm Head}$ and $p^{\rm Tail}$. \item For tail predicates, $p^{\rm Head}$ is the output probability distribution of $p^{\rm Head}$, and $p^{\rm Tail}$ is the GT label. \end{itemize}
+\textbf{Group Dynamic Weighting.} \shr{Acknowledging that the ground-truth (GT) predicate label is more accurate than $T^{Head}$ for head predicates.
+Similarly, the GT predicate label is more accurate than $T^{Tail}$ for tail predicates.} Therefore, we \shr{employ a dynamic weighting mechanism for} the head, body, and tail groups to obtain more accurate knowledge for distillation: \begin{itemize} \item For head predicates, $p^{Head}$ is the GT label, and $p^{Tail}$ is the output probability distribution of $p^{Tail}$. \item For body predicates, since the GT labels are more accurate than both two models, we directly adopt the GT label as $p^{Head}$ and $p^{Tail}$. \item For tail predicates, $p^{Head}$ is the output probability distribution of $p^{Head}$, and $p^{Tail}$ is the GT label. \end{itemize}

 \textbf{Training Objectives.} Since the outputs of the student model and the unbiased teacher model are probability distributions, we adopt KL divergence~\cite{kullback1951information} as the loss function for multi-teacher KD, denoted as: